Police seek help finding 2 men involved in armed robbery, home invasion

 Officials say two masked men entered the residence with guns pointed and demanded money and jewelry.

 "Two individuals come into a home with weapons out.
-You never know what could happen," said Colby Gallagher of Camden County's prosecutor's office.
+You never know what could happen," said Colby Gallagher with Camden County's prosecutor's office.

 Surveillance video from inside the home shows two men entering the residence and forcing the victims to the ground.